SatwikVats/SatwikVats.github.io/content/posts/Hugo/index.md

     weight: 10
 ---

-# Wanna launch your own website, but you aren't acquainted with HTML/CSS?Wordpress!
+Wanna launch your own website, but you aren't acquainted with HTML/CSS?Wordpress!
 Don't worry, Hugo has got you covered.
 It's a widely used framework for deploying a static site, where a set of themes are made availabe to the user for customization.
 Elaborate documentation further guide the user to make use of the theme in a better way.
 CI/CD tools further make it easy for the user to continuously push changes into the repository and update the site.

-## Installing Hugo on your Linux Setup.
+## Installing Hugo on Linux.

 ## Creating a new Hugo Site.

 Follow these steps to create your own Hugo Site.

+- Initializing a Hugo Site.

 {{<asciinema 3hNwm6KZqV8Duqtli0i9HwHv9>}}

+- Remotely adding to Github Repository.

+{{<asciinema 9xVaI78ItMng5RLAVxWC4YPIK>}}

+- Adding an appropriate theme to the site.

+{{<asciinema lzTv87ZZK3lBiXLmf2Y9fb5og>}}

+- Setiing up the homepage with some relevant content.

+{{<asciinema P5ojQAdJKfVwp0AUd07C6Stgs>}}

 - Working with VM.